 “I’m certainly well taken care of in terms of food and clothes,” he says, redundantly.
 “Money has no utility to me beyond a certain point.
 Its utility is entirely in building an organisation and getting the resources out to the poorest in the world.”
 (1)

-His main areas of interest in philanthropy have been improving health, and in particularly helping to reduce diseases, such as polio which affect young children.
-He has also given more focus to environmental issues.
+His main areas of interest in philanthropy have been improving health, and in particular helping to reduce diseases, such as polio which affect young children.
+He has also given more focus on environmental issues.
 In 2015, he gave $1 billion to a clean energy project, as he sees supporting new ‘greener’ technologies as a way to help deal with global warming.
 Asked about the motivation of his giving, Gates replies:

 “It doesn’t relate to any particular religion; it’s about human dignity and equality,” he says.
-“The golden rule that all lives have equal value and we should treat people as we would like to be treated.”
+“The golden rule that all lives have equal value and we should treat people as we would like to be treated.” – Gates

 Bill Gates: The Life and Business Lessons of Bill Gates